Withholding Frequently Asked Questions

 A. You have three options: 1) You can request a refund of the entire amount of federal withholding paid to the state (see FAQ on refund requests), 2) request that a portion of the payment gets applied towards that period’s withholding liability and the remainder gets carried forward towards future liability amounts, or 3) request that it covers your state liability and have the rest refunded.

-Q. For Montana state purposes, how can the W-4 allowances differ from the federal-accepted from allowances?
+Q. For Montana state purposes, how can the W-4 allowances differ from the federal-accepted form allowances?

 A. There are two major differences between the state-accepted and the federal-accepted W-4: 1) The state does not recognize the federal child tax credit allowance.
 2) The state does not recognize an exempt status.
 Also, be advised that any W-4s that claim more than 10 allowances must be submitted to the department for review and approval.